Buying a flipped house: What to know when buying a home to flip

 At first glance, identifying a flipped house might seem tricky – but if you know what to look for, you can spot the tell-tale signs.

-First, you’ll want to check the property history.
-You can find transaction records through your county assessor’s office.
+First, check the property history.
+You can research transaction records through your county assessor’s office.
 Did the current seller buy the house within the last year?
 If so, there is a good chance that house has been flipped.

-Another thing you can do before inspecting the home is to look into the seller.
-Is it a corporation or LLC?
+Another thing you can do before inspecting the home is to research the seller.
+Is it a corporation or an LLC?
 Are there multiple properties under the seller’s name?
 If so, the house is probably flipped.

 Once you’re at the property, note the areas most likely to be renovated: bathrooms and kitchens.
 Look for fresh fixtures and tiles and updated appliances in these areas.
 You may also be able to find additional information by chatting with neighbors.

-If you go to view a flipped house that you’re potentially interested in buying, you’ll want to be extra vigilant.
+If you view a flipped house that you’re potentially interested in buying, you’ll want to be extra vigilant.
 Here are some tips to help you vet a potential home.

 There are a few tips and tricks for spotting shoddy workmanship on a flipped house.
-You may want to consider making a home buying checklist to take with you on your viewing so you don’t miss anything.
+Consider creating a home buying checklist to take with you on your viewing so you don’t miss anything.

-When you view the house, walk it slowly with your checklist ready.
-Pay special attention to areas where shady house flippers are most likely to cut corners, like windows and doors.
+When you view the house, walk through it slowly with your checklist ready.
+Pay special attention to areas where some house flippers are most likely to cut corners, like windows and doors.

-It’s important to make sure the home seller used a licensed and reputable contractor when renovating the house.
-If not, you could end up with a house that’s not up to code, and that could cause problems ranging anywhere from having to pay for repairs yourself to accidents caused by dangerous handiwork.
+It’s important to verify that the home seller used a licensed and reputable contractor when renovating the house.
+Shoddy workmanship could leave you with a house that’s not up to code, leading to possible financial and safety issues in the future.

 To avoid legal trouble after purchase, verify that the house has the proper documentation.
 If work has been done without the proper permits, that’s probably because it’s not up to code.
 Reviewing the permits could also let you know if there are any outstanding fees on the property.
-To get started, visit the city’s website where the property is located.
-If these records are not kept online, try calling the building or development department to see if someone can point you in the right direction.
+Visit the city’s website where the property is located.
+If these records are not kept online, call the building or development department to see if someone can point you in the right direction.

-When buying a home, it’s always important to find a third-party home inspector to examine elements such as the HVAC system, drywall, electrical wiring and plumbing.
-These inspectors will be able to easily spot signs of shortcuts and other issues that the average person might not notice.
-Follow steps to verify the house’s structural integrity.
+When buying a home, it’s crucial to find a third-party home inspector to examine elements such as the HVAC system, drywall, electrical wiring, foundation, and plumbing.
+These inspectors identify signs of shortcuts and other issues that the average person might not notice.
+Some real estate agents recommend a home inspector; however, there could be issues related to these relationships.
+Always insist on hiring an independent home inspector.
+To find a reputable inspector, visit the National Association of Certified Home Inspectors website and enter the home’s address.

 With careful consideration and due diligence, buyers can take advantage of the benefits of a flipped house and avoid the risks.
 It’s all about being informed and finding the right property for you.